RTEMS/rtems-docs/cpu-supplement/port.rst

 is already executing on the interrupt stack, there is no need to switch to the interrupt stack.

-In some configurations, RTEMS allocates the interrupt stack from the Workspace Area.
-The amount of memory allocated for the interrupt stack is user configured and based upon the ``confdefs.h`` parameter ``CONFIGURE_INTERRUPT_STACK_SIZE``.
+The interrupt stacks (one for each configured processor) are statically allocated by the application configuration via ``<rtems/confdefs.h>`` in the special section ``.rtemsstack``.
+This enables an optimal placement of the interrupt stacks by the Board Support Package (BSP), e.g. a fast on-chip memory.
+The amount of memory allocated for each interrupt stack is user configured and based upon the ``<rtems/confdefs.h>`` parameter ``CONFIGURE_INTERRUPT_STACK_SIZE``.
 This parameter is described in detail in the Configuring a System chapter of the User's Guide.
-On configurations in which RTEMS allocates the interrupt stack, during the initialization process, RTEMS will also install its interrupt stack.
-In other configurations, the interrupt stack is allocated and installed by the Board Support Package (BSP).
+Since interrupts are disabled during the sequential system initialization and the ``_Thread_Start_multitasking()`` function does not return to the caller each interrupt stack may be used for the initialization stack on the corresponding processor.

-In each of the architecture specific chapters, this section discesses the interrupt response and control mechanisms of the architecture as they pertain to RTEMS.
+In each of the architecture specific chapters, this section discusses the interrupt response and control mechanisms of the architecture as they pertain to RTEMS.